On the structure of finitely presented Bestvina-Brady groups: On the structure of B-B groups

 \subsection{Isomorphism between RAAGs and B-B groups}

-Since the only relations in B--B groups are the commuting relations, for a given $\Gamma$ it is natural to ask whether $H_\Gamma$ isomorphic to $A_{\Gamma'}$ for some finite simplicial graph $\Gamma'$.
+Since the only relations in B-B groups are the commuting relations, for a given $\Gamma$ it is natural to ask whether $H_\Gamma$ isomorphic to $A_{\Gamma'}$ for some finite simplicial graph $\Gamma'$.
 This question was first considered by Papadima and Suciu in~\cite{PS}.
-The authors also constructed a family of B-B groups not isomorphic to any RAAGs.
+They also constructed a family of B-B groups not isomorphic to any RAAGs.

-We briefly review their result; first we recall the definition of \textit{special} (\Cref{fig:main fig}) and \textit{extra-special triangulation} (\Cref{triangulation}).
+We briefly review their result; first we recall the definition of \textit{special} and \textit{extra-special triangulation} (\Cref{triangulation}).

 \begin{defn} A triangulation of the $2$-disk $D^2$ is said to be \textit{special} if it can be obtained from a triangle by adding one triangle at a time, along a unique boundary edge.
 A triangulation of $D^2$ is called \textit{extra-special} if it is obtained from a special triangulation, by adding one triangle along each boundary edge (see Figure~\ref{triangulation}). \end{defn}